 CSS classes multiple use

-To avoid the CSS file too large and can be load quickly without redundancy, in the system design, the use of CSS has been designed as fully multiple use mode.
-The CSS multiple use is a lesser known way to reduce CSS file size effectively, which means more than one CSS classes could be referenced in one HTML element at same time by split the class names by a space [48].
+To avoid the CSS files becoming too large, so that they can be loaded quickly and without redundancy, in the system design, the use of CSS has been designed in fully multiple use mode.
+The CSS multiple use is a lesser known way to reduce CSS file size effectively, which means more than one CSS class can be referenced in one HTML element at the same time, by splitting the class names with a space [48].

 Evaluation